alexrobertsonuk/ga4-for-content-designers/docs/README.md

 It covers:

 - navigating the GA4 interface
-- building custom explorations (GA4's flexible analysis tool)
+- building custom explorations (GA4's tool for flexible analysis)
 - answering common content questions

 The examples focus on a basic GA4 implementation using default tracking, without any specialist configuration.
 This provides a baseline that works for both free accounts and paid GA4 360 subscriptions.
 Additional features available in more advanced configurations are noted where relevant.